-Right across the road is Mom's Deli with great sandwiches, homemade soup and fresh baked pastries daily.
-There's also The Grange, a fantastic farm-to-table restaurant.
-One of the best kept secrets about Warwick is Pacem in Terris Frederick Franck's living sculpture garden.
+There's The Grange, a fantastic farm-to-table restaurant.
+One of the best kept secrets about Warwick is Pacem in Terris, Frederick Franck's living sculpture garden.
 It's open for tours and live music Spring through Columbus Day.

 Q: What do you specialize in (genres, eras, etc)?
 Do you attract a certain type of record buyer?

 A: We stock every genre; Jazz, Blues, Rock, Pop, Nostalgia, Oddball Lounge with funny covers ... you name it, it's probably in there.

 Q: When someone comes in to sell a collection, do you have certain standards for buying, (i.e., like Near Mint condition only)?

 A: Of course.
 Condition is everything when buying used albums.
 That being said if it's a genuine oddball record with a funny or interesting cover especially if it's something I haven't seen, I'll buy it.